Economics: Definitions of economics

 Many economists including Nobel Prize winners James M. Buchanan and Ronald Coase reject the method-based definition of Robbins and continue to prefer definitions like those of Say, in terms of its subject matter.
 Ha-Joon Chang has for example argued that the definition of Robbins would make economics very peculiar because all other sciences define themselves in terms of the area of inquiry or object of inquiry rather than the methodology.
 In the biology department, it is not said that all biology should be studied with DNA analysis.
-People study living organisms in many different ways, so some people will perform DNA analysis, others might analyse anatomy, and still others might build game theoretic models of animal behaviour.
+People study living organisms in many different ways: some perform DNA analysis, others analyse anatomy, and still others build game-theoretic models of animal behaviour.
 But they are all called biology because they all study living organisms.
 According to Ha Joon Chang, this view that the economy can and should be studied in only one way (for example by studying only rational choices), and going even one step further and basically redefining economics as a theory of everything, is peculiar.